hitblast/defaults-rs/README.md

 For examples, check out: [examples/](https://github.com/machlit/defaults-rs/tree/master/examples)

 ## Why defaults-rs

-*literally a personal take section, but here you go if you wanna listen to some yapping:*

 defaults-rs was initially made with the necessity of a thin wrapper around the CoreFoundation APIs which are responsible for storing a user's defaults.
 Now, it also serves as a backend for directly interfering with